sourcecode911/i18n-nationality/README.md

 ## Installing

-Install it using npm: `npm install i18n-nationality`
+Install it using npm: `npm install @notarise-gov-sg/i18n-nationality`

 ```javascript
 var nationalities = require("i18n-nationality");
 ```

-If you use `i18n-nationality` with Node.js your are done.
+If you use `i18n-nationality` with Node.js you are done.
 If you use the package in a browser environment you also have to register the languages you want to use to minimize file size.

 ```javascript
 // Support german & english languages.